-Auburn defensive coordinator Ellis Johnson, one of the most respected defensive minds in college football who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this season, is a 30-plus year coaching veteran who has 17 years of experience coaching in the Southeastern Conference.
+Auburn defensive coordinator Ellis Johnson, one of the most respected defensive minds in college football who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last season, enters his second season at Auburn and is a 30-plus year coaching veteran who has 18 years of experience coaching in the Southeastern Conference.

-Auburn is tied for the biggest turnaround in college football history in NCAA records at +8.5 games.
+In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.

 Johnson's coaching career has included head coaching stops at Southern Miss (2012), The Citadel (2001-03) and Gardner-Webb (1983).
 Prior to his stop at Southern Miss, Johnson was at South Carolina for four years (2008-11), where he served as the Gamecocks' defensive coordinator while also holding the title of assistant head coach.

 Along with his four years at South Carolina, Johnson has logged stints as the defensive coordinator at Appalachian State (1984), Southern Miss (1988-89), Clemson (1995-96), Alabama (1997-2000) and Mississippi State (2004-07).

 He has coached in two national champioship games, five SEC Championship games, has been part of one national title, three SEC Championships and has placed numerous players on NFL rosters.